Potential Financial Steps for T-Mobile Employees in September

 Book Thanksgiving Plans

-It’s important to plan ahead because:
+It’s important to plan ahead for Thanksgiving travel:

 • Last-minute flights are normally more expensive.